phax/peppol-reporting/README.md

 Note: all v1.x releases used the group ID `com.helger` only.

 # News and Noteworthy

+v4.3.0 - work in progress
+* Added new enum `EPeppolReportType` to the `peppol-reporting-api` submodule
+* Extended `PeppolReportingHelper.isDocumentTypeEligableForReporting` with new overloads that take the `EPeppolReportType` to check the eligibility for
+* The existing `PeppolReportingHelper.isDocumentTypeEligableForReporting` overloads without a report type now check the eligibility for at least one of the report types - that is the check to be used when storing reporting items
+* Moved the "MLS is not counted for EUSR" rule from `EUSRReportingItemAccumulator` into `PeppolReportingHelper`
+* `TSRReportingItemAccumulator` now also ignores document types that are not eligible for TSR (backwards incompatible change)
+* Added class `PeppolReportingJsonHelper` to convert `PeppolReportingItem` objects from and to a default JSON representation, containing a `version` field for extensibility
+* The submodule `peppol-reporting-api` now depends on `ph-json`

 v4.2.0 - 2026-07-17
 * Updated to ph-schematron v10.x